oemof/oemof-solph/doc/oemof_solph.rst

                  b_th: Flow(nominal_value=40)},
         conversion_factors={b_el: 0.3, b_th: 0.4})

-The created LinearTransformer will no force the flow variable of its input (gas) to be of the domain discrete, i.e. {min, ...
-10, 11, 12, ..., max}.The BinaryFlow() object if the 'electrical' flow will create a 'status' variable for the flow.
+The created LinearTransformer will now force the flow variable of its input (gas) to be of the domain discrete, i.e. {min, ...
+10, 11, 12, ..., max}.
+The BinaryFlow() object of the 'electrical' flow will create a 'status' variable for the flow.
-This will be used to model for example Pmin/Pmax constraints, but also start up constraints etc. if correponding attributes of the class are provided.
+This will be used to model for example Pmin/Pmax constraints if the attribute `min` of the flow is set.
+It will also be used to include start up constraints and costs if correponding attributes of the class are provided.
 For more information see API of BinaryFlow() class and its corresponding block class:
 :py:class:`~oemof.solph.blocks.BinaryFlow`.

+.. note:: The usage of these classes can sometimes be tricky as there are many interdenpendencies.
+So
+          check out the examples and do not hesitate to ask the developers, if your model does not work as exspected.

 Adding additional constraints